-The first step in every web transaction is a DNS lookup to resolve the URL to an IP Address, with multiple domain lookups required for every web application.
-DNS is often overlooked as a source of poor web performance because it is transparent to the user and poor DNS performance is difficult to detect without dedicated testing.
-Whether you run DNS for your enterprise or rely on it, AppNeta can help you determine the root cause of a DNS issue.
+Making IT more efficient is all about visibility.
+The first step in every web transaction is a DNS lookup to resolve the URL to an IP Address.
+With multiple domain lookups required for every web application, DNS is often overlooked as a source of poor web performance because it is transparent to the user.
+Poor DNS performance is also difficult to detect without dedicated testing.
+Whether you run DNS for your enterprise or rely on an external party, AppNeta can help you determine the root cause of a DNS issue.
 Unlike other DNS monitoring solutions, these new capabilities are designed specifically to assess the performance of DNS from the perspective of the end user, not just from the view of the DNS server owner.

 DNS is a key part of your web performance and with AppNeta DNS is monitored automatically.
 There is no separate premium to test response.
 As part of every Experience web path, DNS is included.
 AppNeta monitors DNS at no extra configuration or charge because it is one of many things that can impact SaaS and Web App performance.
 When users report issues with applications AppNeta can tell you in seconds whether or not DNS is to blame.

-DNS monitoring shows the different resolved IP addresses for accounts.google.com and while availability is 100%, performance was 50x than normal.
+DNS monitoring shows the different resolved IP addresses for accounts.google.com and while availability is 100%, performance was far worse than normal.

 No Configuration Needed